JAForbes/pgmg/readme.md

 > 💪 You can also dump roles via `pg_dumpall` and not bother with cluster hooks at
 > all.
 But it can be slow to dump/restore an entire cluster instead of a single database.

-> 🤓 We may deprecate cluster hooks when we release our own `pg_dump` helper that manages
-> restoring roles/extensions for you.

 #### `always`